Greetings Health Enthusiast ... and Dancer!!

 This leads to ... when you think of May, you think of parties, coming to life ... indoors as well as outdoors ... in someone's living room, an auditorium, or on the beach, or in the woods. ...
 You think of dancing! ... by yourself, or in a group circle.

-For all you dancers, that's everyone of us ... from the beginner ballet student ... to the night club socialite ... to the solitary, closed-bedroom-door dancer ... to the professional dancer, you are maybe aware of how Feldenkrais can improve your dancing mobility.
-Its enhanced coordination development, Feldenkrais Movement Education has even helped to prolong the life of professional dancers' careers.
+For all you dancers, that's everyone of us ... from the beginner ballet student ... to the night club socialite ... to the solitary, closed-bedroom-door dancer ... to the professional dancer, you are maybe aware of how Functional Movement Education can improve your dancing mobility.
+Its enhanced coordination development, Functional Movement Education has even helped to prolong the life of professional dancers' careers.

-It's always a pleasure to see how Feldenkrais can wonderfully, gently soften or open up a dancer's hips, as well as give them a greater sense of refined, quality movement within their dancing repertoire.
+It's always a pleasure to see how Functional Movement Education can wonderfully, gently soften or open up a dancer's hips, as well as give them a greater sense of refined, quality movement within their dancing repertoire.

-Feldenkrais's merits for injury prevention are well known within the dance world.
-In addition to consistently being mentioned within Dance Magazine for the last 35 years, just take a look at a fraction of the total Research that has been done, below, which references the benefits of Feldenkrais for improving dancing, some even being Peer-Reviewed.
+The merits of Movement Education for injury prevention are well known within the dance world.
+In addition to consistently being mentioned within Dance Magazine for the last 35 years, just take a look at a fraction of the total Research that has been done, below, which references the benefits of Movement Education for improving dancing, some even being Peer-Reviewed.

 Batson, Glenna.
 Revisiting Overuse Injuries in Dance in View of Motor Learning and Somatic Models of Distributed Practice.
 Journal of Dance Medicine & Science 2007, Vol. 11 Issue 3, p70 6p.
 Peer Reviewed.